 Louisville Law is a state-assisted institution, with tuition and fees set by the Board of Trustees of the University of Louisville and subject to change.
-Full-time tuition and fee rates are based on enrollment in ten or more credit hours per semester.
-The figures below are subject to change on an annual basis and provided for planning purposes only.
+Full-time tuition rates are based on enrollment in fifteen credit hours per semester for first-year students and ten or more credit hours per semester for upper-level students.
+The figures below are subject to change and have been provided for planning purposes only.

-Below is the estimated annual cost of attendance for full-time students, based on 2020-2021 tuition and fee rates:
+Below is the estimated annual cost of attendance for full-time students, based on 2022-2023 tuition rates:

 |Law School Technology Fee||$100||$100|

 |Books & Supplies||$1,272||$1,272|

 University fees bundled with tuition include the student activity, student building, student services, university facility, student athletics and student health fees.
 Additional fees not listed include a one-time 1L Orientation fee of $75, an annual student recreation fee of $196 and an annual primary care health fee (PCHF) of $300. may be waived